tmlmt/cooklang-parser/README.md

     - Also work with referencing etc., e.g. `Mix @wheat flour{100%g} with additional @&wheat flour|flour{50%g}` enables to get 150g of wheat flour in the ingredients list, and let you display "Mix wheat flour (100 g) with additional flour (50 g)" in your recipe renderer.
 - **Recipe Scaling:** Scale recipes by a given factor.
 - **Shopping Lists:** Generate shopping lists from one or more recipes.
-- **Aisle Configuration:** Categorize shopping list ingredients based on a custom aisle configuration.
+- **Category Configuration:** Categorize shopping list ingredients based on a custom category configuration.
 - **Typescript:** Written in Typescript, providing type safety for all the data structures.

 ## Quick start